grdnr13/ML_projects/README.md

 # ML_projects

-some toy projects using Machine Learning
+Some simple projects using Machine Learning